-- CED 522, CED 545, CED 577, and CPY 645 are pre-requisites for CED 680.
-You must ensure completion of these courses in Year 1. - These pre-requisites are configured as a block (name: 1st Year CED Class Block; code: TLSCED); students must enroll in the block and contact the program coordinator for consent to enroll in CED 577.
+- \CED 522, CED 545, CED 577, and CED 645 are pre-requisites for CED 680.
+You must ensure completion of these courses in Year 1. - These pre-requisites are configured as a block (name: 1st Year CED Class Block; code: TLSCED); students must enroll in the block and contact the program coordinator for consent to enroll in CED - 577.
 Please note that class blocks cannot be broken up.
-If you drop one class, you must drop all three. - CED 534 and CPY 671 are pre- or co-requisites for CED 680. - To graduate in 2 years, students should plan to attend at least one summer session if they carry less than 15 credit hours each semester. - Students are not required to complete the program in 2 years.
-Many students complete the program in 2.5 or 3years.
+If you drop one class, you must drop all three. - CED 671 is a pre- or co-requisite for CED 680. - To graduate in 2 years, students should plan to attend at least one summer session if they carry less than 15 credit hours each semester. - Students are not required to complete the program in 2 years.
+Many students complete the program in 2.5 or3- years.